 Hero Bands does this for survivors we meet all over the world with words of encouragement, truth, and hope on the band.
 Hero Bands customers have the opportunity to donate a band to survivors of trafficking.
 The Hero Bands have inspirational words on them as well as the initials of the person who donated the bands.
 We give the survivors the bands and tell them that there is someone out there that loves them and cares for them.
 This has a great impact on them as they realize who they are and that there are others standing with them side-by-side.

-After a few months, Anna left the Aftercare home for a while.
+After a few months, Annabelle left the Aftercare home for a while.
 Our Aftercare volunteers were worried about her as we knew that she wasn’t in a great place but she had turned 18 and she had the choice to leave.
 All we could do was pray.

 A Safe Return

-When our volunteers returned to the Aftercare home, they were overjoyed to find that Anna had returned so that she could get help with her painful recovery.
+When our volunteers returned to the Aftercare home, they were overjoyed to find that Annabelle had returned so that she could get help with her painful recovery.
 After hugs and tears she explained that even though she had left, she never took off her hope bracelets.
 She continued to remember that someone out their loved her enough to send a bracelet to help her in her darkest hours.

-Anna is now back on the path of healing.
+Annabelle is now back on the path of healing.
 She has returned to the aftercare center and she is receiving training and help to change her life trajectory.
 She returned in part because of someone who cared and donated a bracelet.

 Please don’t forget the impact you have on others.
 We appreciate all that our volunteers do to help O.U.R. so that these survivors can receive the support they need to overcome their past and achieve their wonderful potential.